prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 2. Load GroupInnerJoinsByConnector optimizer based on session flag

-JdbcJoinRenderByConnector optimizer need to load based on session flag ‘enable-join-query-pushdown’.
+GroupInnerJoinsByConnector optimizer need to load based on session flag ‘enable-join-query-pushdown’.
 This flag should be configure in presto-main config.properties with default value as false.

-If the flag is set (‘enable-join-query-pushdown=true’), then while starting presto JdbcJoinRenderByConnector optimizer should add to PlanOptimizers list.
-If it is not set  (‘enable-join-query-pushdown=false’) the JdbcJoinRenderByConnector optimizer itself will not load to the application to perform JoinPushdown operation.
+If the flag is set (‘enable-join-query-pushdown=true’), then while starting presto GroupInnerJoinsByConnector optimizer should add to PlanOptimizers list.
+If it is not set  (‘enable-join-query-pushdown=false’) the GroupInnerJoinsByConnector optimizer itself will not load to the application to perform JoinPushdown operation.

 3. Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter

-In JdbcJoinRenderByConnector optimize method we need to invoke Rewriter to rewrite the plannode if it contains JoinNode.
+In GroupInnerJoinsByConnector optimize method we need to invoke Rewriter to rewrite the plannode if it contains JoinNode.
 JoinNode rewrite is possible by overriding the visitJoin() method of SimplePlanRewriter.

-In visitJoin() we should have method to validate JdbcJoinPushdwonConditions that explained in the document.
-If the JoinNode satisfies the  JdbcJoinPushdwonConditions we should pushdown the Join by creating a single table scan node for that Join.
+In visitJoin() we should have method to validate JdbcJoinPushdown Conditions that is explained in the document.
+If the JoinNode satisfies the JdbcJoinPushdown Conditions we should pushdown the Join by creating a single table scan node for that Join.

 JoinPushdown should happen for InnerJoin.
 No other Join like LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN, etc should not pushdown.

-Basic structure of JdbcJoinRenderByConnector optimizer is as follows
+Basic structure of GroupInnerJoinsByConnector optimizer is as follows

 ```
-public class JdbcJoinRenderByConnector
+public class GroupInnerJoinsByConnector
         implements PlanOptimizer
 {

-    public JdbcJoinRenderByConnector(Metadata metadata)
+    public GroupInnerJoinsByConnector(Metadata metadata)
     {
         -----
     }